Sharing Joy & Grief

 “Rejoice with those who rejoice; mourn with those who mourn.” — Romans 12:15 NIV

 We were created to connect with others, to experience relationship, to share in life’s ups and downs.
 It is usually easier to share in the joy of others than it is in the grief of others because grief hurts.
-Even the grief held by another hurts because it stirs up the past grief within you or the anticipated grief yet to come.
+Even the grief held by another hurts because it stirs up the past grief within us or the anticipated grief yet to come.

 Let’s remember, we share the joy and grief of another because one day we’ll need others to share with us.